-We are on Day 3 of our Egg Hatching 101 series, which means Day 3 of development for the 13 eggs in our incubator.
+We are on Day 3 of our Egg Hatching 101 series, which means Day 3 of development for chicken eggs.
 As I have mentioned before, we use a Brinsea Octagon Advance incubator, which has a great digital display showing the temperature and humidity levels (shown above).
 You can manually alter the levels if needed, but it comes preset for chicken egg hatching and I've rarely had to mess with it.

 One handy thing about this display is that in the lower right corner of the digital area (where there is just a blank space), a "P" will flash if the power has gone out at some point.
 We talked yesterday about things you can do during a power outage to keep your eggs warm, but what if you aren't at home when it happens and you have no idea?
 The flashing "P" on the screen gives you a heads up that something interrupted the power, and though you can't do anything much about it, you will know to candle your eggs carefully in the following days to make sure that the embryos inside show continued growth.